Selection Principles for Gaia: Introduction

-In section \ref{sec:statmech} we discuss how information entropy can be a useful concept in ecology and tie this to the idea of a fitness landscape.
-In section \ref{sec:tnm} and \ref{sec:modeldes} we describe the Tangled Nature Model \cite{Christensen:2002}, motivating it by linking it to the generalised Lotka-Volterra equations.
+This paper is our argument for Entropic Gaia which we construct as follows.
+In section \ref{sec:statmech} we discuss how information entropy can be a useful concept in ecology and tie this to the familiar idea of a fitness landscape.
+In section \ref{sec:tnm} and \ref{sec:modeldes} we describe the Tangled Nature Model (TNM) \cite{Christensen:2002}, motivating it by linking it to the generalised Lotka-Volterra equations.
 The TNM will be the main framework we use to explore the ideas of selection by survival in section \ref{sec:sbs} and sequential selection in section \ref{sec:ss}.
 We study the full model in section \ref{sec:tnmsim}, discussing how the model dynamics lead to distinctly Gaian features - namely increased biomass, diversity, stability and favourable life-environment interaction.
 Motivated by the TNM results, in section \ref{sec:tnment} we explain the idea of an entropic hierarchy and posit it as a mechanism for `generating' Gaia.
 For this mechanism to work in the real earth system we need some kind of store of diversity or memory; we discuss three plausible realisations of this in section \ref{sec:divres}.
-Finally in section \ref{sec:conc} we conclude and suggest some testable implications of the entropic hierarchy idea.
+Finally in section \ref{sec:conc} we summarise our results and suggest some testable implications of the entropic hierarchy idea.